smilehunter/booklist/README.md

 Reading
 ------
-* The Complete Software Developer's Career Guide: How to Learn Your Next Programming Language, Ace Your Programming Interview, and Land The Coding Job Of Your Dreams (30%)
+* The Complete Software Developer's Career Guide: How to Learn Your Next Programming Language, Ace Your Programming Interview, and Land The Coding Job Of Your Dreams (36%)

 Planning to Read
 ------
-* Book about agile
 * Modern C++ Programming with Test-Driven Development: Code Better, Sleep Better